-- 5.4.6 Crime and fear of crime have significant effects on the quality of people's lives in the borough although instances of recorded crime are actually falling in the borough. - 5.4.7 An increasing population will mean increased pressure on community facilities.
+- 5.4.7 An increasing population will mean increased pressure on community facilities.
 There will be a greater need for the efficient distribution of goods and services. - 5.4.8 Educational attainment in the borough is high.
 Just under 70% of pupils achieved more than 5 GCSEs at A-C level.
 The average in England is 63%.
 However there will be a large growth in population over the plan period and we need to ensure that the quality and quantity of all education facilities is maintained within the borough across all age groups. - 5.4.9 The diagram below illustrates how some of the key trends in the borough may evolve in the absence of the development plan documents.